HiDeoo/starlight-overrides-map/src/content/docs/example.md

 ---
 title: Example
+prev:
+  label: Homepage
+  link: /
+banner:
+  content: This is a demo page.
 ---

 ## Welcome

 This is a basic Starlight documentation page with a sidebar.

-Move your mouse over various parts of the page to see the various component overrides available in Starlight.
+Enable the interactive map by checking the checkbox at the top of the page and move your mouse over various parts of the page to see the various component overrides available in Starlight.

 // TODO(HiDeoo) Clicking